 Human rights conditions for environmental civil society in Russia: 2023 status update

-Yet another year, bringing a human rights situation worse than the previous.
+2023 was yet another year that ended with the human rights situation in Russia in a worse place than it was the previous year.
 Naturvernforbundet and our Russian partners are following the situation[i], as the conditions for civil society is of vital importance for possibilities for environmental protection.

 In this article, we will present the main development of 2023 in civil society conditions in Russia, with focus on environmental groups and activists.
 The article is written by Vitaly Servetnik and Kjersti Album.